 Smooth out the ground with the flat side of a rake to level it.
 Use dirt to fill in low sections.
-If you are looking for a way to stabilize your soil, check out this company.

-Compact Each Layer of Base
+Compact Each Layer of Concrete Base

 Use a vibrating plate compactor and pass over the base three or four times.
 Then add another two inches of base and go over the plate compactor again.